Blog

 Image of Mckinsey's 2024 Financial Services Report

-A study conducted by CXO Advisory Group, which examined stock market forecasts, revealed a troubling trend.
-Despite leveraging a wide range of expert methodologies, the average accuracy of these forecasts fell below 47%, with some predictions dipping as low as 22%.
-These findings highlight a major flaw in human-based forecasting methods, particularly in the context of debt collections, where bulk data and complex variables make accurate predictions extremely challenging.
-This underscores the urgent need for more reliable, data-driven forecasting solutions.
+A CXO Advisory Group study on stock market forecasts revealed a troubling trend: despite expert methodologies, average accuracy fell below 47%, with some as low as 22%.
+This exposes a major flaw in human-based forecasting, especially in debt collections, where vast data and complex variables make predictions difficult.
+It underscores the urgent need for reliable, data-driven forecasting.
+In this blog, we’ll explore the pivotal role of cash flow forecasting and how AI and ML are reshaping its effectiveness.

 The Importance of Cash Flow Forecasting in Debt Management